Activist Explorer Newsletter, by Juliana Barnet

 As an activist who loves fiction, I’ve long been struck by the potential for fascinating stories focused on activists’ lives and struggles.

 We take delight in the adventures of iconoclasts, mavericks and other disrupters of the prevailing order.
-Yet the rebels we warm to in movies don’t often confront the system collectively, which is the only way such confrontations actually succeed.
+Yet the rebels we warm to in movies don’t often confront the system collectively, or propose coherent strategies for change, which is the only way such confrontations actually succeed.

 Siding with the underdog and questing for justice are universal story themes.
 We see endless variations on them in all genres of fiction, from heroic quests to right wrongs a la Quixote, to densely populated sagas about challenging tyrants–a fantasy staple–finally culminating in liberation.
 Nonetheless, with few exceptions these narratives tend to skirt in-depth depiction of how such movements get organized.
 Yet the rising up of oppressed people—the quintessential underdogs—is full of adventure, drama, mystery, intrigue, romance—everything a storyteller could desire.